ccoutant/dwarf-locations/chapter2-diffs.md

 1. <span class="add">`DW_OP_offset`</span>
     <span class="add">`DW_OP_offset` pops two stack entries.
 The first (top of stack)
     must be an integral type value, which represents a byte displacement.
 The second must be a location.
-It forms an updated location by adding the given byte displacement to the offset component of the original location and pushes the updated location onto the stack.</span>
+It pushes an updated location by adding the given byte displacement to the offset component of the original location and pushes the updated location onto the stack.</span>